Columbus Dog Bite Lawyer

 Depending on the circumstances, some people may attempt to handle negotiations with the dog owner by themselves.
 Unfortunately, this often doesn’t work in the victim’s favor.
 The assistance of a lawyer speeds the negotiation process along and enables victims to receive the maximum amount of compensation possible.

-The lawyers at Rinehardt Law Firm handle a wide variety of issues and have decades of experience advocating for the rights of accident victims in Ohio.
+The lawyers at Rinehardt Injury Attorneys handle a wide variety of issues and have decades of experience advocating for the rights of accident victims in Ohio.
 We are fully aware that our clients have plenty of quality options when they look for the right law firm to handle their case.
 When people trust their case to our firm, we don’t take it for granted.
 With compassion, attention to detail, and relentlessness we fight for the best possible legal results and aim to show each client why they chose us.

 Our experience has equipped us with a nuanced approach.
 Though there are commonalities among all cases, we know that the individuals that we work with are vastly different from one another.
 We are committed to achieving the best possible solutions for our clients because we know the difference that it can make in their lives.